chiraggmodi/tautala-gutenberg-testimonials-slider/readme.txt

 We will continue adding features as requested.
 If you have a killer idea for a feature submit a support request and we will see what we can do.
 Note: we plan to release a premium version of the plugin which will likely receive new features first - this helps offset the cost of our development time.

-= The feed looks funny in I10 (Or other old browser)

-This plugin is laid out using Flexbox, we do not have plans to support older browsers as we believe they are holding back the web.
-However we can (if requested) release some code which you can add to your site's custom css in order to support certain browsers.

 == Screenshots ==

-1. Adding the tautala block to the editor and adjusting the settings.

 == Changelog ==